 For a death by natural causes (with the exception of the body not being discovered for a long period of time), in some cases this may not be considered a psychological defect to the property and may not be disclosed.

 If the incident occurred in a different apartment within the same building, there is no obligation to inform the tenant or buyer.
-However, if the death did not occur within an apartment but was caused by someone jumping from a high floor, agents tend to inform all new tenants in order to avoid any troubles from arising.
+However, if the death did not occur within an apartment but was caused by someone jumping from a high floor, agents tend to inform all new occupants in order to avoid any troubles from arising.

 What if this information is not disclosed to the tenant or buyer?

-If the real estate agent intentionally omits this information from the rental or purchase contract, the contract may be nullified (there have been court cases where the contract has been voided).
+If the seller/landlord or real estate agent intentionally omits this information from the rental or purchase contract, the contract may be nullified (there have been court cases where the contract has been voided).
 In almost all cases where the agent has been taken to court because of concealing the history of the property, the court has ruled against the real estate agent.